Failing Grades for Outdoor Brands in ‘Forever Chemical’ Study

-“REI has restricted the use of some PFAS, but excludes more than two from its policy,” the report says.
+“REI has restricted the use of some PFAS, but excludes more than two from its policy,” the report said.
 “And while Columbia Sportswear restricts the use of several PFAS chemicals, company policy does not ban all PFAS in its materials, also hurting its score.”

 Of all the companies on the list, perhaps only Wolverine Worldwide saw this coming.
 In 2020, the brand was ordered to pay more than $100 million after contaminating Michigan waterways by dumping PFAS in them decades ago.

-Patagonia and KEEN Stand Above the Rest
+Patagonia and Keen Stand Above the Rest

-Only two outdoor companies received passing grades in the study: Patagonia, which scored a B on the report’s rubric, and KEEN, which got an A- in the “Shoes and Sports Apparel” category.
+Only two outdoor companies received passing grades in the study: Patagonia, which scored a B on the report’s rubric, and Keen, which got an A- in the “Shoes and Sports Apparel” category.

-“With a commitment to phase out use of all PFAS in its supply chain…by 2024, Patagonia leads the outdoor apparel industry in its timeline,” the study’s authors write.
+“With a commitment to phase out use of all PFAS in its supply chain…by 2024, Patagonia leads the outdoor apparel industry in its timeline,” the study’s authors wrote.
 “Patagonia’s commitment to eliminate PFAS from it supply chain shows that such action is possible.”

-The report goes on to identify companies in step with Patagonia and KEEN’s progress that were not included in the survey because they’re headquartered in Europe (Jack Wolfskin, Houdini, Vaude) or are primarily fabric and materials manufacturers (Polartec).
-This group of brands, the report states, also help demonstrate “that it is technologically feasible to stop selling apparel that contains PFAS.
+The report goes on to identify companies in step with Patagonia and Keen’s progress that were not included in the survey because they’re headquartered in Europe (Jack Wolfskin, Houdini, Vaude) or are primarily fabric and materials manufacturers (Polartec).
+This group of brands, the report stated, also help demonstrate “that it is technologically feasible to stop selling apparel that contains PFAS.
 The rest of the industry should follow this example immediately.”